-Individual & Family Matters is a non-profit educational and counseling clinic of the Graduate School of Counseling at George Fox University established September, 2007.
+Individual & Family Matters was established in 2007 as a nonprofit educational and counseling clinic of the Graduate School of Counseling at George Fox University.
 Our services support the mission of the Graduate School of Counseling by offering the highest quality of therapeutic services to families, couples, individuals and groups while maximizing unique training opportunities and personal and professional development for graduate clinical interns.
-By offering these services to the public, we help to connect theory and practice and provide a unique service to the Greater Portland community and surrounding area.
+By offering these services to the public, we help to connect theory and practice and provide a unique service to the greater Portland community and surrounding area.

 Individual & Family Matters is staffed by advanced graduate students, interns who are supervised by American Association of Marriage & Family Therapy- approved supervisors and George Fox University faculty supervisors.
 In addition, licensed clinical faculty will see private clients on a limited basis.
 Bob Powell, MMFT, LMFT, is the director of Individual & Family Matters.

 Supervision of Intern Therapists